How to get a business line of credit

 The differences between secured and unsecured lines of credit:

 Collateral reduces the risk for lenders, so secured lines of credit may have higher limits and lower interest rates than unsecured lines.
-Acceptable collateral includes a lien on your business, bank accounts, stocks or certificates of deposit.
+Acceptable collateral includes a lien on your business, business equipment, real estate, stocks or certificates of deposit.

-Because the risk is higher on an unsecured line of credit, lenders typically require a higher credit score — in the mid-600s or above — and a higher annual revenue for unsecured lines of credit.
+Because the risk is higher on an unsecured line of credit, lenders typically require a higher credit score — in the mid-600s or above — and a higher annual revenue.

 2. Research lenders’ requirements for getting a business line of credit

-All lenders set their own business loan requirements, some more lenient than others.
+All lenders set their own requirements for opening a new business line of credit, some more lenient than others.
 You’ll want to review the information the lender provides on its website or through representatives before you spend time applying for the loan.

 Common areas that lenders look at when setting requirements include: